In the Kitch

 • This rich, sweet gravy pours directly over your split or crumbled buttermilk biscuits.

-• If you’re feeling adventurous, you may dare to drizzle it over a savory meat dish.
+• If you're feeling adventurous, you may dare to drizzle it over a savory meat dish like bison pot roast or sausage and bacon.

 • You can pour the gravy over French toast, regular toast, pancakes, moist pancake bread, pie and sponge cake.